About the data on this site:

 Why some percentages don't make sense

 .
-Sometimes our tables draw on data collected at different times, such as enrollment (collected in October) and the number of EL students (collected in February), which can skew the resulting percentages, particularly in very small schools.
-This problem also occurs with percentage calculations for Free and Reduced Price Meals, special programs, and others.
+Sometimes our tables draw on data collected at different times, such as enrollment (collected in October) and the number of English Learner (EL) students (collected in February), which can skew the resulting percentages, particularly in very small schools.
+This problem also occurs with percentage calculations for Free and reduced-price meals, special programs, and others.
 For more information see this related explanation

 Source Files/Downloading Data